nileshsharma96/Nilesh_Sharma_Assignment/README.md

 8. Created two different classes a.
 PageObjects – In this class, all the elements path is defined and method b.
 TestObjects – In this class, methods are called using oops method by creating a new object and testNG annotations are defines with their respective attributes

-9. Final report generated in the project directory only inside the report folder- "Report.html"
+9. Final report generated in the project directory only inside the report folder- "Report.html" Report Shows:
+	a.
+Test case start time
+	b.
+Test case description
+	c.
+Screenshot of screen failed test cases

+10. To verify the values, Used assertion method to validate

-10. To invoke script
+11. To invoke script
 	a.
 Take clone of GitHub repository - "https://github.com/nileshsharma96/Nilesh_Sharma_Assignment.git"
 	b.
 User needs to go to the project directory of the project in Terminal and run command as - $ mvn test -Pexecute

 Selenium based web automation framework:

 Assignment 1